SarahT7/SarahT7.github.io/README.md

-# portfolio-part-4-SarahT7
-portfolio-part-4-SarahT7 created by GitHub Classroom
+# COMP2200 - Data Science - Final Project

-This is my GitHub repository for COMP2200 Portfolio 4.
+This is my GitHub repository for my COMP2200 Final Project.

 I have chosen to analyse a dataset from the World Development Indicators database produced by The World Bank.